TheIoTLearningInitiative/InternetOfThingsSensors/HANDSON.md

 ```
 typedef struct
 {
     int addr; //i2c address of device
     int file; //reprsents a place to do the i2c read & write
     int adapter_nr; //the bus number of the device
     char filename[20]; //the name of the device
-}I2CCONTEXT lcd,rgb;//lets take advantage we are defining the type and declare two vars
+}I2CCONTEXT;
+I2CCONTEXT lcd;
+I2CCONTEXT rgb;
 ```

 Now lets create a function where we are going to create the context, this function will receive the reference to an **I2CCONTEXT** variable, the **address** of the device and the **bus** where it is laying. as a return value we can send the errno value: